 Another account is from a waiter at the Hitching Post on I-45.
 She described the same girl and said she asked for direction to the Ellis Unit.
 She said she was going to visit a friend who was there.
 The waitress asked her how old she was and she said 19, but the waitress didn’t believe her.
 She asked if her parents knew where she was and she replied, “Who cares?”
 She told the waitress she came from the Pass Rockport area that is near Corpus Christi.

 Authorities have gone to Ellis Unit to see if anyone knew her and have gone through high school year books for Pass Rockport but came up with nothing.

 WCJD was 5′ 6″ tall, and weighed 105 lbs.
 According to NAMUS she is between 14-18 years old.
-She had long wavy light brown hair and brown or hazel eyes.
-She had a vertical scar about 1½ inches long above and to the side of her right eye that transected her right eyebrow, (See post mortem photo below.)
+She had long wavy light brown hair and brown or hazel eyes, a vertical scar about 1½ inches long above and to the side of her right eye that transected her right eyebrow, (See post mortem photo below.)
 She was wearing a gold necklace with a rectangular smoky glass stone, and wearing red leather strapped high heel sandles, according to NAMUS case 4630.
-Because of the two stories Walker county Jane Doe is sometimes said to be wearing the Yellow shirt and white sweater, but note she was found unclothed.
+Note, that because of the two stories, Walker County Jane Doe is sometimes said to be wearing the Yellow shirt and white sweater, but she was found unclothed.

 The following people have been ruled out as being WCJD: